jacksalici/jacksalici.com/content/projects/emoji-api.md

 # ["☔","🤵‍♀️","🤍","🗿","🎥","👴","🏃","🥄","🧃","✌️"]
 ```

-There are several parameters, you can see theme on the [GitHub repository](https://github.com/jacksalici/emoji-list-api).
-One of theme is the random option.
+For both the tool there are several parameters, you can see them on the [GitHub repository](https://github.com/jacksalici/emoji-helper).
+One of them is the random option.

 The data is parsed from the unicode website into a JSON list of dictionaries from which the emoji are retrieved ([JSON file](https://raw.githubusercontent.com/jacksalici/emoji-list-api/main/src/emoji.json)).
 Each dictionary presents several information reguarding an emoji, and can be retrieved using the verbose parameter.
 An example is reported.